 Just about every toothpaste available these days has some sort of whitening properties built into it—peroxide, baking soda, etc. They all advertise that they are the proven solution that helps you get rid of stains on teeth.
 Regular use of these kinds of toothpastes can help prevent stains on teeth from becoming a problem.

 There are more potent “home bleaching” products available as well.
 They come in paste, gel, and strip form.
 They can be dangerous if not used as directed or too often — these are your teeth we are talking about, after all.
+Be careful with what you put on your teeth, and don’t use unproven products just to get a little more white on your smile.
 Always keep the teeth you’ve got healthy!

 Quit smoking, as it stains your teeth.